benmaier/epipack/README.md

 simply by defining processes based on reaction equations. `epipack` provides three base classes to accomodate different problems.

-* `DeterministicEpiModel`: Define a model based on transition, birth, death, fission, fusion, or transmission reactions and integrate the ordinary differential equations (ODEs) of the corresponding well-mixed system numerically.
+* `EpiModel`: Define a model based on transition, birth, death, fission, fusion, or transmission reactions, integrate the ordinary differential equations (ODEs) of the corresponding well-mixed system numerically or simulate it using Gillespie's algorithm.
+  Process rates can be numerical functions of time and the system state.
 * `SymbolicEpiModel`: Define a model based on transition, birth, death, fission, fusion, or transmission reactions.
 Obtain the ODEs, fixed points, Jacobian, and the Jacobian's eigenvalues at fixed points as symbolic expressions.
+  Process rates can be symbolic expressions of time and the system state.
+  Set numerical parameter values and integrate the ODEs numerically or simulate the stochastic systems using Gillespie's algorithm.
 * `StochasticEpiModel`: Define a model based on node transition and link transmission reactions.
 Add conditional link transmission reactions.
   Simulate your model on any (un-/)directed, (un-/)weighted static network,